Kalyan-Koppula/JavaScript-Notes/README.md

 # JavaScript-Notes
-my notes to the `JavaScript by David Flanagan`
+My notes to the `JavaScript by David Flanagan`